samiux/samiux.github.io/amd-opengl-firefox.md

 Now, your web based videos will be played in firefox with lesser CPU resources.

+## Update

+Since the PPA updated recently and you are required to install the latest version of [LLVM](https://apt.llvm.org/).

 Samiux
 OSCE  OSCP  OSWP
 November 6, 2022, Hong Kong, China
+Update January 10, 2023, Hong Kong, China

 |[Home](/README.md)|[Projects](/projects.md)|[Articles](/articles.md)|[Apophthegm](/apophthegm.md)|[About](/about.md)|